Joe Sammen, Executive Director

 » See what Dana has to say in her blog posts.

 Chris is passionate about using research to connect ideas and people and to elevate the voices of those who have been marginalized by our social structures and institutions.
 A Colorado native, he received a bachelor’s degree in sociology from the University of Colorado Boulder, where he wrote a thesis about immigrants’ experience of creating home in subsidized housing sites.
 He first became interested in public health through his experience working with a student-run nonprofit organization, GlobeMed, which aims to strengthen the movement for global health equity.
 At CCMU, Chris brings his qualitative research and writing skills to support the Health Systems Transformation team and to advocate for consumer perspectives in health policy.
 He also serves as a youth council member on Colorado 9to25.

 Sarah McAfee, Director of Communications

 Sarah has extensive experience in both the non-profit and for-profit health care sectors focusing her work on increasing awareness and engagement through effective communication.
 Her approach is founded on the belief that doing good work in silence will never cause an organization’s mission to be achieved, so she aims to inspire individuals and communities to understand, support, and work toward the same vision that CCMU works for day in and day out.
-Sarah serves as the Chair of the Board of Tech4Good Denver, is a member of the Impact Denver Class of 2015, and a member of the Colorado Healthcare Communicators, who honored her with their Professional of the Year Award in 2014.
+Sarah is a member of the Impact Denver Class of 2015 and a member of the Colorado Healthcare Communicators, who honored her with their Professional of the Year Award in 2014.
 Sarah holds a bachelor’s in anthropology and a master’s in public administration, both from Arizona State University.
-She has been a part of the CCMU team for over four years.
+She has been a part of the CCMU team for five years.

 » See what Sarah has to say in her blog posts.